SamuelGong/Pisces/README.md

 # Pisces

-This repository contains the evvaluation artifacts of our SoCC'22 paper [Efficient Federated Learning via Guided Asynchronous Training](https://dl.acm.org/doi/10.1145/3542929.3563463).
+This repository contains the evaluation artifacts of our SoCC'22 paper [Efficient Federated Learning via Guided Asynchronous Training](https://dl.acm.org/doi/10.1145/3542929.3563463).
 It is implemented by extending an early version of [Plato](https://github.com/TL-System/plato), a new scalable federated learning research framework.